intermine/im-docs/docs/system-requirements/software/eclipse.rst

         exec "$PRGDIR"/"$EXECUTABLE" jpda start "$@“

-4. Go to eclipse and debug as a remote java application.
-You just need to specify the host of tomcat and the port that you listed.
+4. Go to eclipse and debug as a remote Java application.
+You just need to specify the host of Tomcat and the port that you listed.
 You’ll need to have a browser window or web service call to get things going.

 .. index:: Eclipse, Intellij, IDE